Mount Laurel doctrine: Regional Contribution Agreements (RCAs)

 In 1985, the Fair Housing Act created the now-repealed Regional Contribution Agreement system.
 The RCAs meant that towns could pay to get out of up to half of their affordable housing obligation by funding affordable housing elsewhere as required by the New Jersey Supreme Court's Mt.
 Laurel decision.

-In 2008, at the behest of the Fair Share Housing Center's Peter O' Connor and over the objections of some suburban Democrats, Governor Corzine signed a law barring RCAs.
+In 2008, at the behest of the Fair Share Housing Center's Peter O' Connor and over the objections of some suburban Democrats, Governor Jon Corzine signed a law barring RCAs.
 A500.
 He signed A-500 into law during a ceremony at Fair Share Housing Development's Ethel R. Lawrence Homes.
 Some have demanded that RCAs be returned to cut down on sprawl.